dot-slash-CS/Schedule-Builder/README.md

 To run *ScheduleBuilder*:
 - navigate to the directory containing the Python files in command line
-- use the command `python parser.py`.
+- use the command `python3 parser.py`.
 - open your web browser and navigate to `http://localhost:5000/`

 ##Current Capabilities